uswds/uswds-site/pages/patterns/select-language/three-or-more-languages.md

 permalink: /patterns/language-selector/three-or-more-languages/
 layout: styleguide
 category: Patterns
-lead: This pattern helps users, especially those with limited English proficiency, select their preferred language when visiting a website available in three or more languages, e.g., English, Spanish, and Arabic.
+lead: This pattern helps users, especially those with limited English proficiency, select their preferred language when visiting a website available in three or more languages, like English, Spanish, and Arabic.
 ---

 ## What problem does this solve?
 Inconsistent placement and treatment of language selection interface components can be a barrier to users, especially those with limited English-language skills, preventing them from easily finding and accessing content in other languages.

 ## When to use this pattern
 Use this pattern when the content is available in three or more languages and all content is available in each language.

+## When to consider something else
-When content is available in only two languages, see the pattern <a href="{{ site.baseurl }}/patterns/language-selector/two-languages/">Select from two languages</a> pattern.
-When only selected content is available in some languages, see <a href="{{ site.baseurl }}/patterns/language-selector/selected-content/">Find selected content in preferred language</a> pattern.
+When content is available in only two languages, see the <a href="{{ site.baseurl }}/patterns/language-selector/two-languages/">Select from two languages</a> pattern.
+When only selected content is available in some languages, see the <a href="{{ site.baseurl }}/patterns/language-selector/selected-content/">Selected content available</a> pattern.

 ## What's the solution
-Place the language selector menu at the top right of the screen above site navigation, allowing site visitors to use a dropdown menu to select their language of choice.
+Place the language selector menu at the top of the screen above site navigation, allowing site visitors to use a dropdown menu to select their language of choice.
+Place the language selector on the top right for left-to-right languages and on the top left for right-to-left languages if possible.

 ## Guidance